Personal Injury FAQ

 How can I know if I have a valid lawsuit?

 Individuals may not realize that they have a valid personal injury case on their hands until they have a qualified attorney investigate.
 An investigation can reveal underlying factors that may not have been apparent on the surface.
-By speaking with a Houston personal injury lawyer, like those at our firm, you can best decipher whether or not you have a legitimate case on your hands.
+By speaking with a Houston lawyer, like those at our firm, you can best decipher whether or not you have a legitimate case on your hands.

 Will my case go to court?